 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Few Green Chartreuse cocktails offer as pure a taste of the herbal liqueur as the Chartreuse martini.
-The recipe is incredibly simple and all you really need to do is add Chartreuse to the classic gin martini.
+Few Chartreuse cocktails offer as pure a taste of the green herbal liqueur as the Chartreuse martini.
+The recipe is straightforward, and all you really need to do is add Green Chartreuse to the classic gin martini.

-The Chartreuse in this martini adds a subtle touch of sweetened herbs that pairs wonderfully with the botanicals found in gin and dry vermouth.
-It also helps make this a fabulous choice for a dinner drink.
-Gin and vermouth are aperitifs and Chartreuse is a digestif, so enjoy it before, during, or after a meal and it will enhance the experience, no matter what's on the table.
+The Green Chartreuse in this cocktail adds a subtle touch of sweetened herbs that pairs wonderfully with the botanicals found in gin and dry vermouth.
+It also makes this a fabulous dinner drink.
+Gin and vermouth are apéritifs, and Chartreuse is a digestif, so enjoy it before, during, or after a meal.
+It will enhance the experience, no matter what's on the table.

 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the gin, Chartreuse, and vermouth.
+In a cocktail shaker filled with ice, pour the gin, Chartreuse, and dry vermouth.

 - Just like any liquor-only martini, you may prefer to stir this cocktail.
-Everyone has their preference, so experiment with the two methods to see which you enjoy most.
+Experiment with the two methods to see which you enjoy most.

-- You can make the Chartreuse martini "dirty" by adding a little olive juice if you like.
-If you want to be a little more subtle, give it the essence of olives by garnishing with three olives instead.
+- Make the Chartreuse martini "dirty" by adding a little olive juice.
+For a more subtle twist, give it the essence of olives by adding a few olives as a garnish.

 How Strong Is a Chartreuse Martini?

-Green Chartreuse is bottled at 110 proof (55 percent ABV), so it is definitely not a light liqueur.
-It also makes this martini a very potent drink, which is why it's served at just 3 ounces.
-The cocktail's alcohol content should be in the 32 percent ABV (64 proof) range, falling right in line with similar martinis.
+Green Chartreuse is bottled at 110 proof (55 percent ABV).
+It is not a light liqueur and makes this a potent drink, which is why it's served at just 3 ounces.
+Falling in line with similar martinis, this cocktail should be in the 32 percent ABV (64 proof) range.